Intelligent Brain-Wide Cellular Screening with Anatomic Specificity

 Identify labeled neurons in whole slide images using an intuitive cell detection workflow.
-Our sophisticated detection algorithm is robust against histologic and imaging artifacts such as edge effects, uneven illumination, and variable staining across specimens.
+Our deep learning algorithms are robust against histologic and imaging artifacts such as edge effects, uneven illumination, and variable staining across specimens.
 Detected cells can be mapped to the Allen Mouse Brain Atlas and tallied in each of its 2500 brain structures, making comparative quantitative analysis between mice from different experiments and laboratories easy and standardized.

 Why use NeuroInfo?

 Identification and delineation of brain regions in histologic mouse brain sections is pivotal for many neurogenomics, transcriptomics, proteomics and connectomics studies.
 Yet, this process is usually manual and prone to observer error and bias.
 NeuroInfo automatically navigates an investigator through the complex microscopic anatomy of histologic sections of mouse brains, eliminating much of the user's potential for error.

 NeuroInfo was Validated in a Recent Peer-Reviewed Publication